robot297/JAG_10_2019/grades/Lab 9 Questions.md

 The user will be able to click the Cancel button, if they don't want to delete/resolve the ticket.
 You should not delete the selected Ticket.
 The `ticketList` should not change.

 Or, the user will type in a resolution String and click the OK button.
+Do the following tasks:

-Use the String entered to set the resolution of the ticket.
+* Use the String entered to set the resolution of the ticket.
 Also, set the date it was resolved.
-Call manager's resolveTicket to remove this Ticket from the ticket store, and add it to the resolved tickets store.
+* Call manager's resolveTicket to remove this Ticket from the ticket store, and add it to the resolved tickets store.
+* Display an alert dialog with a confirmation message.

-You'll need to implement TicketProgram's `resolveTicket(Ticket)` method.
+* You'll need to implement TicketProgram's `resolveTicket(Ticket)` method.

-The GUI should update `ticketList` so the deleted Ticket is no longer in the list.
-Display all the remaining open Tickets. `ticketListStatusDescription` should show the String `ALL_TICKETS`.
+* The GUI should update `ticketList` so the deleted Ticket is no longer in the list.
+Display all the remaining open Tickets.
+* `ticketListStatusDescription` should show the String `ALL_TICKETS`.

 ### Task 8: Save and Quit